 Below is everything you need to know about the Covid-19 pandemic in Greece.

 The first case of the new Covid-19 coronavirus in Greece was diagnosed on February 26, 2020, on a 38-year-old woman from the country’s second city, Thessaloniki, who had arrived from northern Italy.
 After the first three cases, confirmed on February 27, Greece cancelled public events, and just over one week later, now with 89 cases, it closed all schools, restaurants, cafés, bars, shops, shopping malls, churches, and museums.
 All non-essential movement was restricted on March 22nd.
 Most hotels were ordered closed until April 30.
-These measures were among the strictest in Europe, but have slowed the spread of the virus, and the country has one of the lowest numbers of deaths in Europe.
+These measures were among the strictest in Europe, and slowed the spread of the virus.
+As a result, the country had one of the lowest numbers of deaths in Europe.

 Is it Safe to Travel to Mykonos, Greece?

-The European Union hopes to open its borders to travelers in the summer.
-However, as there is no vaccine against Covid-19, the risk for travelers is still expected to be moderate.
+As COVID-19 is still spreading and massive vaccination hasn't happened in all countries, the travel risk remains moderate.
 As you would at home, regularly wash your hands with soap and water, or with an alcohol-based sanitizer, especially after coughing or sneezing.
 Always avoid touching your eyes, nose, or mouth, and cover your mouth and nose with your elbow (not with your hands) or with a tissue, when you cough or sneeze.
 Keep a safe distance (6 feet or about 2 meters) from other people.
 If you develop a fever and/or respiratory symptoms (cough or shortness of breath), postpone your trip, stay indoors, and immediately seek medical assistance.

 If you’re able to travel to Mykonos, you must keep a safe distance at the beaches -- sunbeds and umbrellas are now placed further apart.